 The California Community Colleges Board of Governors has adopted regulations limiting the number of remedial course units a student may take to 30.
 These courses are usually numbered 1 through 99.
 Students may petition for a waiver to the 30-unit limitation through a counselor.
 However, federal financial aid does not allow a student to receive aid for more than 30 remedial units.

-Per Los Rios Regulation R-7211: Maximum and Recommended Academic Load, fifteen (15) units each semester is considered a full load.
-Twelve (12) units each semester is a minimum full-time load and is usually acceptable to qualify for scholarships, grants, loans, and holding student offices.
+Per Los Rios Regulation R-7211: Maximum and Recommended Academic Load, 15 units each semester is considered a full load.
+12 units each semester is a minimum full-time load and is usually acceptable to qualify for scholarships, grants, loans, and holding student offices.

-Eighteen (18) units per semester is a maximum load.
-Unit limit shall be district-wide.
+18 units per semester is a maximum load.
+The unit limit is district-wide.
 A petition to exceed the maximum load must be submitted in writing to the college at which the additional units will be taken prior to registration.
-A student may petition up to a maximum of six (6) additional units district-wide through this process.
+A student may petition up to a maximum of six (6) additional units (for a total of 24 units) district-wide through this process.

-Twelve (12) units per summer session is a maximum load.
-Unit limit shall be district-wide.
+Eight (8) units per summer session is a maximum load.
+The unit limit is district-wide.
 A petition to exceed the maximum load must be submitted in writing to the college at which the additional units will be taken prior to registration.
-A student may petition up to a maximum of four (4) additional units district-wide through this process.
+A student may petition up to a maximum of four (4) additional units (for a total of 12 units) district-wide through this process.

 Full governmental subsistence for veterans and dependents requires the unit load of twelve (12) units (with reduced benefit amounts dependent on the total number of enrolled units).